MicrosoftDocs/sdk-api/sdk-api-src/content/uianimation/nn-uianimation-iuianimationtransitionfactory.md

 When an application requires animation effects that are not available in the transition library, developers can implement custom transitions that it can use.
 A custom transition is created by first implementing the interpolator function for the transition, and then by using a factory object to generate transitions from the interpolator.
-An interpolator must implement the <a href="https://msdn.microsoft.com/8e1f2a9a-ab93-485a-83b2-baebb9ee4bcc">IUIAnimationInterpolator</a>
- interface; an implementation of the transition factory object is provided by <a href="https://msdn.microsoft.com/27749b03-e993-42bf-855d-4fe352a1bb8e">UIAnimationTransitionFactory</a>.
+An interpolator must implement the <a href="https://msdn.microsoft.com/8e1f2a9a-ab93-485a-83b2-baebb9ee4bcc">IUIAnimationInterpolator</a>interface; an implementation of the transition factory object is provided by <a href="https://msdn.microsoft.com/27749b03-e993-42bf-855d-4fe352a1bb8e">UIAnimationTransitionFactory</a>.